FREE TRIAL UPGRADE!

 Exceptions for hazmat security plans

-• Conducted by highway or rail;
+• The materials are moved by highway or rail,

 Additional requirements for rail

-• More than 5,000 pounds (2,268 kg) in a single carload of Division 1.1, 1.2, or 1.3 explosives; or
+• More than 5,000 pounds of Division 1.1, 1.2, or 1.3 explosives in a single railcar, or

 Each rail carrier must ensure that its safety and security plan includes all of the following: